matloff/TidyverseSkeptic/README.md

 Curse"](https://www.r-bloggers.com/the-tidyverse-curse), in which the author says *inter alia* that he uses "only" 60 Tidyverse functions -- 60!
-The "star" of the Tidyverse, **dplyr**, consists of over 400 functions, and while a user initially need not use more than a small fraction of them, the high complexity is clear.
+The "star" of the Tidyverse, **dplyr**, consists of over 400 functions, and another featured Tidyverse package, **purrr**, has 177.
+While a user initially need not use more than a small fraction of them, the high complexity is clear.
 Every time a user needs some variant of an operation, she must sift through those hundreds of functions for one suited to her current need.

 By contrast, if she knows base-R (not difficult), she can handle any situation.
+The old adage applies: "Give a man a fish, and he can eat for a day.
+Teach him how to fish, and he can eat for a lifetime."

 Similarly, it is bad pedagogy to force students to learn tibbles, a more complex technology, instead of data frames, a simpler one.